kfawkes0-scripts/eapi/libexec/api.github.com/eapi/v1.0/readme.txt

-for example of EAPI a made EAPI for GitHub.
+for example of EAPI I made EAPI and publishing EAPI for GitHub.